daskol/typst-templates/main.typ

 volumes @MachineLearningI, technical reports @mitchell80, and dissertations
 @kearns89.

 Alphabetize references by the surnames of the first authors, with single author entries preceding multiple author entries.
 Order references for the same authors by year of publication, with the earliest first.
 Make sure that each reference includes all relevant information (e.g., page numbers).

 Please put some effort into making references complete, presentable, and consistent, e.g. use the actual current name of authors.
-If using bibtex, please protect capital letters of names and abbreviations in titles, for example, use \{B\}ayesian or \{L\}ipschitz in your .bib file.
+If using bibtex, please protect capital letters of names and abbreviations in titles, for example, use #box[\{B\}ayesian] or #box[\{L\}ipschitz] in your .bib file.

 = Accessibility

 Authors are kindly asked to make their submissions as accessible as possible for everyone including people with disabilities and sensory or neurological differences.
-Tips of how to achieve this and what to pay attention to will be provided on the conference website \url{http://icml.cc/}.
+Tips of how to achieve this and what to pay attention to will be provided on the conference website #link("http://icml.cc/").

+= Software and Data

+If a paper is accepted, we strongly encourage the publication of software and data with the camera-ready version of the paper whenever appropriate.
+This can be done by including a URL in the camera-ready copy.
+However, *do not* include URLs that reveal your institution or identity in your submission for review.
+Instead, provide an anonymous URL or upload the material as "Supplementary Material" into the OpenReview reviewing system.
+Note that reviewers are not required to look at this material when writing their review.

+// Acknowledgements should only appear in the accepted version.
+= Acknowledgements

+*Do not* include acknowledgements in the initial version of the paper submitted for blind review.

+If a paper is accepted, the final camera-ready version can (and probably should) include acknowledgements.
+In this case, please place such acknowledgements in an unnumbered section at the end of the paper.
+Typically, this will include thanks to reviewers who gave useful comments, to colleagues who contributed to the ideas, and to funding agencies and corporate sponsors that provided financial support.